-Applicant's The proposed lots created by partition in this land use application have access to a public Facts and street via an access easement per City requirements.
+Applicant'sThe proposed lots created by subdivision in this land use application have access to aFacts andpublic street via an access easement per City requirements.Findings:

 20. Gated streets.
 Gated streets are prohibited in all residential areas on both public and private streets.
 A driveway to an individual home may be gated.